nfsi-canada/OBSW2025/TUTORIAL1/local_data.md

     ...
 ```

-If you are not sure of your setup, please send us a copy as soon as possible so we can test it before the workshop.
+If you are not sure of your setup, please send us a smaller copy (subset of data) as soon as possible so we can test it before the workshop.